vert-x3/vertx-maven-service-factory/README.md

 This `VerticleFactory` is used in the same way as the `ServiceVerticleFactory`, using the same prefix `service:`

-The only difference is that the version number in the service identifier is mandatory as this is needed to resolve the artifact from
+One difference is that the version number in the service identifier is mandatory as this is needed to resolve the artifact from
 Maven properly, e.g.:

 The verticle can be deployed programmatically e.g.: